ciresdem/cudem/docs/perspecto.md

 * **Fetching:** Can fetch named CPTs from **cpt-city**.
 * **Processing:** Supports re-scaling CPTs to specific Z-ranges and "splitting" CPTs (e.g., creating distinct color ramps above and below zero for land/sea distinctions).

-### Data Export & Formatting

-The module includes utility functions for preparing data for external rendering:

-* **16-bit PNG Export:** Can convert floating-point DEMs into 16-bit unsigned integer PNGs, scaling the elevation data to the full 0-65535 range for high-precision heightmaps.
-* **RGB Color Relief:** Can render the DEM into a standard RGB PNG using a specified CPT file.

 ## Usage